murgurgulor/the-murgurgu-lore/src/site/notes/TTRPG/13th Age/SRD/Skill Challenges.md

 In order to account for the unpredictable nature of players, the GM should take care to think of a number of different Obstacles.
 Defining them loosely also works.
 That way, the GM can decide on the fly what Obstacle to place in which Environment at a specific part of the Challenge, in response to the actions and behaviour of the PCs.

+If the GM has time to prepare the Skill Challenge, it's always a good idea to already think of a few different ways the PCs could overcome the Obstacles.
+Well-rounded Obstacles could be overcome in a few different ways, and if a player gets stuck not knowing what to do the GM can make a suggestion.

 ### Stages
 The amount of Stages determines how long the Challenge should take.
 In a Stage, the PCs are presented with an Environment and one or more Obstacles to overcome.
 Each PC can contribute to overcoming the Obstacles in the Stage, and the Stage ends when every PC has resolved their action.